box-builder/box/docs/user-guide/verbs.md

 [these rules](https://golang.org/pkg/path/filepath/#Match).
 For example, it supports `*` but not the zsh extended `**` syntax.

+Parameters may be specified after the target directory; the following options are supported:

+* `ignore_list`: the provided array of file patterns will be ignored from the copied product.
+* `ignore_file`: similar to `ignore_list`, it will reap the values from the filename specified.

 NOTE: copy will not overwrite directories with files, this will abort the run.
 If you are trying to copy a file into a named directory, suffix it with `/` which will instruct it to put it into that directory instead of trying to